 These are our top recommendations and the culinary things we do in every time we visit Los Angeles:

-1 – Dine Like a Celebrity
+1. Dine Like A Celebrity

 Los Angeles rivals first-tier American cities like New York and Chicago when it comes to fine dining.
 What makes LA different from other US cities is the opportunity to spot A-list celebrities at top Los Angeles restaurants.

 We like to eat at one high-end restaurant every time we visit Los Angeles.
 Though we’re not celebrity-obsessed, we relish the opportunity to eat seasonal, local food prepared by some of the country’s best chefs.
-When we’re lucky, we dine with LA insiders like restauranter Adam Fleischman, the founder of Umami Burger.

 We’re not going to lie – trendy LA restaurants can cop an attitude.
 The host or hostess may escort you through a room filled with beautiful people to a table surrounded by other travelers.
 Go anyway.
 Your meal will taste just as good with a less star-studded view.

-2 – Chow Down on Asian Food
+2. Chow Down On Asian Food

 Similar to west coast cities like San Francisco and Seattle, Los Angeles teems with Asian immigrants and their wonderful cuisines.
 Whether you prefer Chinese, Thai, Korean, Indian or Filipino food, you will find an admirable selection in LA.

 As a bonus, Asian meals typically fit in the cheap eats category by California standards.
 That being said, you can also partake in fine dining and Asian food experiences at the same time if that’s your thing.
-Yes, some of the top restaurants in Los Angeles serve Asian food.
+Yes, some of the top restaurants in Los Angeles serve Asian dishes.

 As for us, we prefer to eat at hole-in-the-wall sushi joints and in Chinese enclaves like Rosemead in the San Gabriel Valley.
 One of our all-time favorite LA meals had us eating toothpick lamb with cumin at Chengdu Taste, a Sichuan restaurant that catapulted us back to Chengdu without a grueling long-haul flight.

-3 – Eat Los Angeles Cheap Eats at Food Trucks
+3. Eat Los Angeles Cheap Eats At Food Trucks